 Cat Showing Her Belly

-Take the belly-showing gesture, for example.
-When your cat rolls over and exposes her belly, she is not inviting you to rub it.
-In some instances, this behaviour can mean a sign of friendly approval.
-In other occasions, it can translate to the cat getting ready to fight.
-Such a gesture allows all four paws and claws ready to pounce at potential threats.
+In other cases, it can translate to the cat getting ready to fight.
+Laying on her back and exposing her belly allows all four paws and claws ready to pounce at potential threats.

 Also, the belly display is your cat’s way of stretching out.
 This is still not a good time to touch her.
 How would you react if you gave your arms a good stretch and someone tried to pat you on the chest or back?